Rajkr76/gananshreya/README.md

-# hello , welcome to gananshreya
+# hello , welcome to medivax